Asabeneh/30-Days-Of-Python/25_Day/25_pandas.md

     * we can change the data type of column values from DataFrame

 ### Create a DataFrame

 All the time, first we import the necessary packages.
-Now, lets import pandas and numpy two best friends ever.
+Now, lets import pandas and numpy, two best friends ever.

 ```python